ArnoAnsems/CatacombGL/README.md

 The following software tools have proven to be very helpful in the development of CatacombGL.
 * Microsoft Visual Studio 2017 (https://visualstudio.microsoft.com/downloads/)
 * Wolf3D Data Compiler, by Adam Biser (http://winwolf3d.dugtrio17.com).
+* Dr. Memory, Memory Debugger for Windows, Linux, and Mac (https://drmemory.org/)

 # Credits
 CatacombGL is developed by Arno Ansems.
 Special thanks goes to Roland Ansems for playtesting every level and reporting various bugs.

 # History
+* Version 0.3.0 (2019-08-23) New in this release:
+  * Support for the Catacomb Apocalypse!
+All levels and monsters are present.
+Requires the Catacombs Pack.
+  * Lowered the minimum mouse sensitivity, to allow for slower mouse movement.
+Suggested by DoomN00b.
+  * Fix: the level warp dialog now also accepts input from the numerical keypad.
+  * Fix: various memory leaks were resolved with help from the Dr. Memory tool.
+  * Fix: some keyboard keys could not be mapped in the controls menu.
+Reported by DoomN00b.
+  * Fix: non-ASCII characters were not shown, as reported by DoomN00b.
+This was a limitation of the font from the original games.
+The font is now extended with many non-ASCII characters, like for example 'æ' and 'ß'.

 * Version 0.2.1 (2019-05-14) New in this release:
   * The game now creates a log file at %appdata%\CatacombGL\CatacombGL_log.txt.
 The log file can also be viewed in-game via the tilde (~) key.
   * Fix: there was a buffer overflow during initialization of the location names, which could randomly crash the game shortly after starting it.